RubenFr-zz/DSPS-AWS/README.md

 # DSPS-AWS1
-First assignement in the course DSPS 2021B - Introduction to AWS in Java
+First assignment in the course DSPS 2021B - Introduction to AWS in Java

 ## SQS Messages